This article was originally published in June 2020.

-According to the IPCC we have about 10 years – at current emission rates – before the planet hits the CO2 budget limit consistent with giving us a fair chance of avoiding an average temperature increase of 1.5 degrees.
-Beyond that increase climate scientists fear non-linear environmental and economic changes.
+According to the IPCC, we have about 10 years – at current emission rates – before the planet hits the CO2 budget limit consistent with giving us a fair chance of avoiding an average temperature increase of 1.5°C. Beyond that increase, climate scientists fear non-linear environmental and economic changes.

-Estimates of the investment required to avoid that outcome are around $1 trillion per annum.
-And, most of the IPCC simulation models now demonstrate that some form of carbon sequestration or circular carbon economy will be needed to achieve the target.
+Estimates of the investment required to avoid that outcome are around $1tn per annum.
+And most of the IPCC simulation models now demonstrate that some form of carbon sequestration or circular carbon economy will be needed to achieve the target.

 The reason?
 Most of the increase in emissions over coming decades will not come from high income economies.
 Population growth combined with increases in income per capita in low and middle income economies will drive the bulk of the increase in future emissions.

 This represents a real challenge to global policy making institutions like the UN and World Bank.
 On the one hand the number one objective of the UN Development Goals is the eradication of poverty.
 On the other hand, using current energy technologies, the eradication of poverty will drive emissions beyond the carbon budget limit.
 Moving beyond the carbon budget will have climate impacts that hit low income economies the most.
 Damned if you do and damned if you don’t.